-- Post-Doctoral Research AssistantDepartment of International Politics - Research
+- Biological Post-Doctoral Research Assistant-GEOM OperationDepartment of Biological, Environmental and Rural Sciences - Research

 - Department of Biological, Environmental and Rural Sciences - Doctor of Philosophy